Why is Data Persistence needed for Containers? #

 cat /usr/local/apache2/htdocs/index.html

-Is it possible to share data between two containers? #
+Is it possible to share data between Multiple Containers? #

-• Yes!!: Possible to share data between two containers in Docker.
+• Yes!!: Possible to share data between multiple containers in Docker.

 1) Data Sharing Using Volumes: